-- 1 Choose "Set up Bluetooth Device" from the Bluetooth status (\) menu in the menu bar. - 2 Follow the onscreen instructions for the type of device you want to set up.
+- 1 Choose "Set up Bluetooth Device" from the Bluetooth status () menu in the menu bar. - 2 Follow the onscreen instructions for the type of device you want to set up.

-\Important:\ If the Bluetooth status (\) menu isn't in the menu bar, open System
+Important: If the Bluetooth status () menu isn't in the menu bar, open System

-\Preferences and click Bluetooth.
-Click Settings, and then select "Show Bluetooth status in more bar."
+Preferences and click Bluetooth.
+Click Settings, and then select "Show Bluetooth status in menu bar"